 The lowest amount of vitamin b12 is in Orange juice drink which in 100g contains 0 ug of vitamin b12.
 This gives as percentage of the recommended daily allowance 0 % of the RDA.
 For this 100g serving the amount of Calories is 54 kcal, the amount of Protein is 0.2 g, the amount of Fat is 0 g, the amount of Carbohydrate is 13.41 g.

 The difference between the highest and lowest values gives a vitamin b12 range of 0 ug per 100g.
 The range for the other nutrients are as follows; 9 kcal for Calories, 0.5 g for Protein, 0.2 g for Fat, 3.01 g for Carbohydrate.

 Please remember that the above gives an accurate value in 100g for high vitamin b12 foods in your diet.
 For example 100g of Orange juice, raw contains 0 ug of vitamin b12.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin b12 nutritional content.

 The food with the highest vitamin b12 content per typical serving is Orange juice drink which contains 0 ug in 1 cup (or 249 g).
 For this serving the Calories content is 134.46 kcal, the Protein content is 0.5 g, the Fat content is 0 g and the Carbohydrate content is 33.39 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b12 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high content of vitamin b12 in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of vitamin b12.